Monday, September 17, 2018

 Christine Lagarde: We've made progress since the financial crisis.
 But there's still more to do

-"Looking back today, the pressure points seem obvious.
+It started long before the collapse of Lehman brothers.
+While the collapse of Lehman brothers was, as you stated"Looking back today, the pressure points seem obvious.
 But they were less obvious at the time.
 Most economists failed to predict what was coming.
 It is a sobering lesson in groupthink."
 This was less group-think than mob psychology.
 Or, as I put it, "buying into the premise.
 (EVEN as I write this, Julie Chen on The Talk CBS Corporation asked the question, "What is more important to you, Function or Fashion?"
 The audience cried out-- "Fashion") This I covered in my article

 "Marketing 1959"